jeromeetienne/learningthreejs.com-backup/source/_posts/2011-12-17-particles-online-editor-for-sparks-js.markdown

 [Inigo Quilez](http://www.iquilezles.org/).
 * live editor produces a result immediatly.
 * It helps design your effect faster
+* very agile design,
+* light on your your foot as brucelee said.
+Link
 * state in url make it super easy to share
 * bookmarkability
 * name sparkseditor without E